ApexMuse/laravel-redirects/README.md

 ]);
 ```

-To see how you can extend the `Neurony\Redirects\Models\Redirect` model's capabilities, please read the comments from `/config/redirects.php -> redirect_model`
+To see how you can extend the `ApexMuse\Redirects\Models\Redirect` model's capabilities, please read the comments from `/config/redirects.php -> redirect_model`

 # Credits